2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 :::video id=c320e9bb-ecf5-4fdd-895d-21ff080c1a98:::

 The Bitcoin ecosystem operates at the intersection of mining, energy consumption, and economic models, creating a dynamic and evolving landscape.
-As Bitcoin has grown in prominence, so too has the scrutiny of its environmental and economic implications, particularly regarding the mining process.
-The following discussion explores the key aspects of Bitcoin mining, including energy demands and technological advancements, as well as the business models that sustain it, providing a comprehensive examination of the factors that shape its role in the global economy.
+As Bitcoin has grown in prominence, so too has the scrutiny of its environmental and financial implications, particularly regarding the mining process.
+The following discussion examines the key aspects of Bitcoin mining, including energy consumption and technological advancements, as well as the business models that sustain it, offering a comprehensive analysis of the factors that shape its role in the global economy.

 ### Mining and energy in the Bitcoin ecosystem